nguyenchiencong/nguyenchiencong.github.io/_pages/now.md

 permalink: /now
 ---

-6 june 2024,
+18 june 2024,

 ### Learning chinese

-I like the way the Chinese language works so I've built a Rails dictionary-based learning app.
-It's somewhat finished and deployed at [Hanzi.live](https://hanzi.live).
+I like the way the Chinese language works so I've built a web app deployed at [Hanzi.live](https://hanzi.live).
 I will keep improving the current features without adding new ones from now on.
 It is intended to be used to access the knowledge tree of the language.
 I've condensed the grammar of the language into various types of sentences and words.
 It's in Vietnamese though.
 It will stay free and ad-free as long as it exists.
 Probably, I will open-source it someday.

-I'm translating the Tao Te Ching in Vietnamese as I find the vietnamese translations that I've read pretty bad.
+I'm translating the Tao Te Ching in Vietnamese and English as I find the translations that I've read pretty bad.
 Either they lack philosophical insight or the understanding of the chinese language is not up to par.
 It's a good exercise to learn the chinese language and I'm updating it inside the practice section of the app.